 In assessing the regulatory framework, one must take into account the stability of these policies.
-Policy reversals can send confusing signals and create uncertainty forvarious industry participants.
+Frequent & Sharp policy changes may warrant revision in business plans of the existing / prospective industry players.
+Such regulatory fluidity may impede the flow of investments into the sector over the long term.
 The overall impact of the regulatory environment can be gauged by its effect on competition, cost structure, growth prospects, profitability and ultimately on its sustenance in the near-to-medium term.